OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aha.md

 ## Criteria Configuration

 If the user wants to specify conditions for synchronizing an entity from Aha! as source system to the other system, the criteria must be configured.
 Navigate to Criteria Configuration section on [Integration Configuration](../integrate/integration-configuration.md) page to learn in detail about Criteria Configuration.
 Set the **Query** as per Aha! encoded query format.
 Criteria is only applicable to given four fields.
-Given below are the sample snippets of how the Aha! queries can be used as criteria query in OpsHub Integration Manager:
+Given below are the sample snippets of how the Aha! queries can be used as criteria query in <code class="expression">space.vars.SITENAME</code>:

 **Criteria samples:**